daos-stack/daos/src/client/dfs/README.md

   D-key “entry1_name”
-    A-key “mode”	// mode_t (permission bit mask + type of entry) A-key “oid”		// object id of entry (bogus if symlink) A-key “value”	// symlink value (akey does not exist if not a symlink) A-key “uid”		// user id
+    A-key “mode”	// mode_t (permission bit mask + type of entry) A-key “oid”		// object id of entry (bogus if symlink) A-key “syml”	// symlink value (akey does not exist if not a symlink) A-key “atime”	// access time
-    A-key “gid”		// group id
-    A-key “atime”	// access time
     A-key “mtime”	// modify time
     A-key “ctime”	// change time
-    A-key “xattr1”	// extended attribute name (if any) A-key “xattr2”	// extended attribute name (if any)
+    A-key “x:xattr1”	// extended attribute name (if any) A-key “x:xattr2”	// extended attribute name (if any)
 ~~~~~~

+The extended attributes are all prefixed with "x:".

 This summarizes the mapping of a directory testdir with a file, directory, and
 symlink: